dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 ## Element Catalog

 ### <span style="color:#0080ff">quizzes-tutor</span>
  This module equates to the whole of quizzes-tutor.
-The functionalities it provides include:
+The functionalities it provides are listed in the [System Overview](system_overview.md), but are refined as follows:
-- Users (students and teachers) may submit multiple choice questions based on topics and create quizzes based on the existing questions in the system;
+- Students may submit multiple choice questions based on topics and create quizzes based on the existing questions in the system;
+- Similarly to students, teachers may also "create" questions, a process different from "submission" since it doesn't require revising.
 - Multiple courses are supported, a course can have distinct executions over the years, with reuse of questions;
 - Teachers can approve or vet question submissions;
 - Teachers can create topics;
 - Students may answer quizzes;
-- Discussions between users can be created and carried for each quizz question;
+- Discussions between users can be created and carried for each quiz question;
 - Tournaments between students can be organized.
 These tournaments may be password restricted;
 - Student are allowed to view their current stats.
 (Gamification)